Property tax: Ireland

 A Local Property Tax came into effect in the Republic of Ireland on 1 July 2013, and is collected by the Revenue Commissioners.
 The tax is on residential properties.
 The property owner is liable (though in the case of leases for longer than twenty years, the tenant is liable).
 The revenue funds the provision of services by local authorities.
 Such services include public parks, libraries, open spaces and leisure amenities, planning and development, fire and emergency services, maintenance, and street cleaning and lighting.

 The tax is based upon market value, taxed via a system of market bands.
 As of 2021 the initial national central rate of the tax is 0.18% of a property's value up to €1 million.
 Properties valued over €1 million are assessed 0.25% on the excess.
 From 1 January 2015 local authorities can vary LPT rates at up to 15% below or above the national central rate.

 In the case of properties valued over €1 million, no banding applies – 0.18% is charged on the first €1 million (€1,800) and 0.25% on the balance.
 The government estimates that 85% to 90% of all properties fall within the first five taxation bands.

+Italy

+In Italy property tax includes municipal property tax, transfer tax, and value-added tax (VAT).